rigljs/rigl/README.md

 </html>
 ```

-The value of the ***year*** property for all components will be taken from the mixin object, except for the * FOOTER * component, in which this property is explicitly defined:
+The value of the ***year*** property for all components will be taken from the mixin object, except for the *R-FOOTER* component, in which this property is explicitly defined:

 ```
 HEADER | 2021